ckormanyos/wide-integer/README.md

 Wide-Integer has been tested on numerous compilers and is specifically designed for use with all systems.
 Special care has been taken to achieve usage for high-performance embedded real-time programming environments.

 Easy application follows via a typedef or alias.
-The type can be used very much like a built-in unsinged integral type:
+The defined type can be used very much like a built-in unsinged integral type:

 ```C
 #include <wide_integer/generic_template_uintwide_t.h>

 void test()